-Pasta primavera is a dish that consists of vegetables, pasta, and sometimes meat.
-I made it with shrimp one time and it was delicious.
-Added some broccoli, carrots and sweet red pepper and paired it with a nice pinot grigio.
-It was a lovely dinner.
-If anyone wants the recipe, I can send the link.
+Pasta Primavera is a dish that consists of vegetables, pasta, and sometimes meat.
+I made it with shrimp one time and it was delicious—added some broccoli, carrots, and sweet red pepper and paired it with a nice Pinot Grigio.

-Primavera Systems is a brand name of enterprise project portfolio management software which includes project management, collaboration and control capabilities and integrates with other enterprise software (I may have looked that up on Wikipedia).
-Acquired by Oracle Corporation in 2008, this Primavera is obviously not meant for human consumption.
+On a (seemingly obviously) unrelated note, Primavera Systems is a brand name of enterprise project portfolio management software.
+Acquired by Oracle Corporation in 2008, it includes project management, collaboration, and control capabilities and integrates with other enterprise software.

-So, this raises the question: why would I mention these two very different things in the same article?
-Answer: Because if you’re running an AdWords campaign concerned with Primavera software and you aren’t careful, you may find yourself being matched with people looking for the best pasta primavera recipe (hint: add shrimp).
+Why would I mention these two very different things in the same article?
+Because if you’re running a Google Ads campaign concerned with Primavera Software and you aren’t careful, you may find your campaign being matched with people looking for the best Pasta Primavera recipe.
 Google is normally pretty good with these things, but some strange matches can happen when merchants aren’t careful.

-We have been talking about the importance of product titles and descriptions in relation to increasing conversions for quite some time now, but that is just a part of shopping feeds campaign optimization.
+Optimizing product titles and descriptions has been a well-known tactic to increase conversions for quite some time now, but that is just one part of shopping feeds campaign optimization.
 Merchants should also be checking their search terms and adding negative keywords on a regular basis.

-To see the search terms that have been paired to your site, look in the Dimensions tab in AdWords and select "Search terms" from the dropdown menu pictured above.
-Search terms can be sorted by a number of metrics, but the most important ones to look at are Impressions, Clicks, Click Through Rate (CTR), Cost, Conversions and Cost/Converted Click.
-Keep your profit margins in mind when looking at your data – if a particular search term is bringing in a fair number of conversions, look at the cost per converted click field.
-Are you actually losing money from those conversions?
+To see the search terms that have been paired to your site, look in the Keywords section in the Google Ads left navigation and select "Search terms" from the dropdown menu.
+Search terms can be sorted by a number of metrics, but the most important ones to look at are Impressions, Clicks, Click Through Rate (CTR), Cost, Conversions, and Cost/Converted Click.
+Keep your profit margins in mind when looking at your data.
+If a particular search term is bringing in a fair number of conversions, look at the cost per converted click field—are you actually losing money from those conversions?

 When you have identified an undesirable search term, be sure to add it to your negative keyword list.
-Click on the Keywords tab and scroll down to the bottom of the page, where you will see where to add negative keywords at both the ad group and campaign level.
-If you make a mistake, don’t worry.
-You can add and remove from this list at any time.
+Check the box next to the search term, and an option will appear to add it as a negative keyword.
+If you make a mistake, don’t worry—you can add and remove from this list at any time.

-Because of the way Google indexes product information, it can be tempting to "set it and forget it," confident that your high quality product titles descriptions will see the campaign through.
-However, a well-cultivated negative keywords list plays just as big a role in helping Google match products to relevant search terms, and when the two work together your campaign is in a much better position to succeed.
+Because of the way Google indexes product information, it can be tempting to "set it and forget it," confident that your high-quality product titles descriptions will see the campaign through.
+However, a well-cultivated negative keywords list plays just as big a role in helping Google match products to relevant search terms.
+When the two work together, your campaign is in a much better position to succeed.